kactus2/kactus2dev/README.md

 (e.g. /opt/edatools/kactus2).

 Finally, make sure the shared libraries can be found by the program loader.
 If the installation is shared between multiple users, consider listing the libraries in /etc/ld.so.conf.

+Example for Ubuntu 18.04.2 LTS:
-For example, create the file /etc/ld.so.conf.d/kactus2-3.4.0.conf and in it add a single line that contains the path to the installation directory (e.g. /opt/edatools/kactus2).
+Create the file /etc/ld.so.conf.d/kactus2.conf and add a single line that contains the target installation path (e.g. /opt/edatools/kactus2).
 Run `ldconfig` to update the paths in the loader.

 Please note, if you do ./configure with wrong Qt binaries, you will have to delete the generated makefiles before configuring again.
 The easiest way to do this, is to run command `make distclean`.